Updated March 1, 2017. Originally posted October 2011.

 Put A Hold on Your Mail/Newspaper: The post office will hold all your mail for you until you get back.
 Just request a few days in advance.

-Try to Suspend Subscription Services: For extended travel, try to suspend your cell phone service, net flicks, Internet, etc. There is no need to pay for something that you’ll not be using.
+Try to Suspend Subscription Services: For extended travel, try to suspend your cell phone service, Netflix, Internet, etc. There is no need to pay for something that you won’t be using.

 Get Medical Prescriptions: Don’t forget to stock up on any medicine that you require.
 It could be tough to get what you need while in Europe.

 Break In Your Shoes: A brand new pair of shoes + tons of walking in Europe = disaster waiting to happen.